 The bill H. 3139 aims to enhance the procedures and accountability surrounding the execution of warrants by law enforcement officers in South Carolina.
 It introduces a new section, 23-1-255, which mandates that officers must physically knock and announce their presence, waiting at least fifteen seconds before forcibly entering a residence.
 Additionally, officers are required to wear body-worn cameras that record their actions for a minimum of five minutes before and after the execution of the warrant.
-Violations of these procedures will result in disciplinary actions, including suspension or revocation of certification, depending on the number of infractions.
-Furthermore, individuals aggrieved by violations can pursue civil action against the offending officer or agency.
+Violations of these procedures will result in penalties, including suspension or revocation of the officer's certification, and individuals aggrieved by such violations may pursue civil action against the officer or their agency.

-The bill also amends Section 23-23-80 to empower the South Carolina Law Enforcement Training Council to establish a training course focused on the constitutional, legal, and technical aspects of executing warrants.
-This includes setting minimum standards for the certification and recertification of law enforcement officers eligible to execute warrants.
-The council is tasked with promulgating necessary regulations to implement these provisions, thereby ensuring that law enforcement officers are adequately trained and held accountable for their actions during warrant executions.
+Furthermore, the bill amends Section 23-23-80 to empower the South Carolina Law Enforcement Training Council to establish a training course focused on the constitutional, legal, and technical aspects of executing warrants.
+This includes setting minimum standards for the certification and recertification of officers eligible to execute warrants.
+The council is also tasked with promulgating necessary regulations to implement these provisions.
+Overall, the bill seeks to improve law enforcement practices and ensure accountability in warrant executions.

 Statutes affected: 12/05/2024: 23-1-255, 23-23-80